-Extensive scientific research has been conducted in the Uintah Basin to better understand the wintertime rural ozone problem both chemically and meteorologically during the past several winters (Lyman and Shortill 2013; Stoeckenius and McNally 2014).
+Extensive scientific research has been conducted in the Uintah Basin to better understand the wintertime rural ozone problem both chemically and meteorologically during the past several winters (Lyman and Shorthill 2013; Stoeckenius and McNally 2014).
 These field campaigns point to the importance of Nitrous Acid (HONO) and formaldehyde in the surface snow pack for ozone production.
 Meteorologically, the importance of snow cover, cloud cover, inter-basin flows, and terrain-flow interactions in the evolution of the shallow, stable boundary layers associated with these high wintertime ozone episodes are recognized as being important but have not been well documented.

-The presence of snow cover combined with stable, persistent boundary layer cold air pools (CAPs) are integral to these wintertime high ozone events (Schnell et al. 2009).
+The presence of snow cover in combination with a stable, persistent boundary layer cold-air pool (CAP) is integral to these wintertime high ozone events (Schnell et al. 2009).
 Considerable year-to-year variations in seasonal snow cover exist in the Uintah Basin, depending on whether or not strong early-winter storms deposit sufficient snow to last into February or new snow is deposited during that month.
 These variations in annual snow cover lead to similar variations in the occurrence of high ozone events (Lyman and Shorthill 2013).
 For instance, snow cover was absent from the basin during February 2012 and much of February 2014 and ozone levels remained low during those months, while February 2013 saw extensive snow cover and several high ozone events.
 The large variations in snow cover between February 2013 and 2014 are illustrated in Fig. 1.4.
 The basin was fully covered with snow on 2 February 2013 (Fig. 1.4a), but on 2 February 2014 it was only partially snow-covered (Fig. 1.4b) and by 21 February (Fig. 1.4c), the snow had largely disappeared.

 A persistent CAP is defined here following Lareau et al. (2013) as a stagnant, stable layer of air confined in a topographical depression (with warmer air typically aloft) that lasts for more than a diurnal cycle.
 They result when solar heating and subsequent boundary layer growth is insufficient to destroy the presence of a deep low-level volume of cold air, causing multi-day episodes of stagnation.
 Persistent CAPs and their resulting impacts on local weather and particulate air pollution concentrations in urban basins have been extensively studied (Whiteman et al. 2001; Malek et al. 2006; Silcox et al. 2012; Lareau et al. 2013; Lareau 2014; Lareau and Horel 2014).
-Persistent CAPs are most often a winter-time phenomena, with their occurrence largely driven by synoptic weather patterns and upper level ridging.
+Persistent CAPs are most often a wintertime phenomena, with their occurrence largely driven by synoptic weather patterns and upper level ridging.
 Their onset is coincident with midlevel warming and they are eventually removed by midlevel cooling (Reeves and Stensrud 2009).
 The characteristics of persistent CAPs can be modulated by the presence of snow cover, local topography, and terrain-flow interactions with migratory weather systems.
 They are also often associated with low clouds, fog, freezing precipitation, and hazardous ground and air travel.
 Observational and numerical studies have been conducted on CAPs for a variety of idealized (Zangl 2005a; Katurji and Zhong 2012; Lareau 2014) and actual (Whiteman et al. 2001; Clements et al. 2003; Zangl 2005b; Billings et al. 2006; Reeves & Stensrud 2009; Reeves et al. 2011; Lareau et al. 2013; Lareau and Horel 2014) topographic basins around the world.
 The basins vary in size from thousands of km2 (Columbia Basin) to a single km2 (Peter Sinks).
 In many cases, and particularly in smaller basins, operational models have a difficult time capturing the presence of CAPs (Hart et al. 2005; Reeves et al. 2011).
 Often times this can be due to the inaccurate representation of terrain from coarse grid-spacing and attendant inability to resolve localized flows.